AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-cdc-2024.md

 </p>

 !!!
 Tip
-    If you are interested in autonomously racing physical F1TENTH vehicles, please check out the website for [22nd F1TENTH Autonomous Grand Prix](https://cdc2024-race.f1tenth.org), which will be held in person at <a href="https://cdc2024.ieeecss.org">CDC 2024</a>.
+    If you are interested in autonomously racing physical RoboRacer vehicles, please check out the website for [22nd RoboRacer Autonomous Racing Competition](https://cdc2024-race.f1tenth.org), which will be held in person at <a href="https://cdc2024.ieeecss.org">CDC 2024</a>.
 You can always register and compete in both physical and virtual competitions!

 ## Organizers